aedans/Nylon/README.md

 - '¿': Takes an arguments and pushes a FunctionSkip object to the stack if it's true.

 ## Others

-- ':': Pops the top argument of the stack.
+- ':': Pops the top argument of the stack and prints it to stdout.
 If the top argument is a function, calls that function instead.
 If the stack is empty, pushes ':' to the stack.